Interested in Serving a Board Member?

 To apply to serve as a Board of Director for Lincoln County Farmers Mutual complete the application attached below and return to the Company Manager no less than 30 days before the Annual Meeting .

-Click to view application: Board of Director Application
+Click to view application: Application for Board of Director 2021

 Paul has been residing in Lincoln County for almost 75 years and has been active on LCFM Board of Directors since 2009.
 He has enjoyed making life-long friends with other Board Members and appreciates how the staff and Board are all down to Earth.
 In his free time he enjoys hunting, gardening and traveling to Alaska.
 Paul is proud to be involved in a company that has been successfully serving policy holders for over 100 years, and will continue to provide quality service to Insureds for many years to come.